-Note: Changes were made on November 23, 2019 to reflect that we cannot pathologize Kawhi Leonard based on the information in this article.
+Note: Changes were made on November 23, 2019 to reflect that we cannot pathologize Kawhi Leonard based on the information in this post.

 On November 20, 2019, the Los Angeles Clippers and Boston Celtics played an epic regular-season game with an intense playoff atmosphere.